Everything You Need to Know About Working Temporarily and Permanently in the US and Getting Your Work Visa

 United States Citizenship and Immigration (USCIS) classifies some individuals as ‘Special Immigrants’.
 If you are considered a special immigrant by USCIS, you may be eligible for the EB-4 special immigrant worker visa, which would allow you to live and work permanently in the US.
 For more details.
 Back to the Table of Contents.

-Congratulations on taking your first step toward working and living in the United States.
+Congratulations on taking your first step towards Work Visa process for the United States.

 Partnering with an award-winning immigration team greatly increases the likelihood of achieving your specific immigration or visa goals.

-Begin Your Application for a Work Visa Today!
+Begin Your Application for US Work Visa Today!

 Securing personalized legal help is quick and simple.
 Begin with our one-minute online immigration assessment form or call us toll-free at 1-888-509-1987.